j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

 Just a few things to note:

 * A stakeholder can add themselves to the asset graph via a manifest without touching Python in the dagster environment.,
-* This could easily plug into any tooling we create for the YAML DSL for typeaheads etc.
+* This could easily plug into any tooling we create for the YAML DSL for typeaheads etc. Pete/DevRel is already working on this so I did not replicate it.
 * Dependencies must be fully qualified (no asset key prefixes or anything) and it parses forward slashes, which is much more convenient than arrays of strings.
+Requiring full qualification is an explicit tradeoff for obviousness/debuggability/clarity at the expense of some additional typing when writing manifest files.
 * The asset key by default is `{group_name}/{asset_name}`

-## Customizing the low-code platform
+## Customizing the platform

-As a data engineer you will want to customize this for your stakeholders.
+As a platform owner you will want to customize this for your stakeholders.
 Pipes Projects provide pluggability points to do that easily, allowing your stakeholders to write manifest files and code in external execution environments (e.g. scripts, notebooks, code in hosted runtimes), but allowing you to programmaticaly control the create of asset definitions.

 For example, let's imagine that we wanted to automatically set the "compute kind" tag to be Python for display in the asset graph and, for every asset, make the default owner "team:foobar" if manifest did not specify an owner.
 But we decided that an asset author is allowed to completely override the field, rather than merge.